JNR KiHa 32 series

 The KiHa 32 series trains are used for stopping services in Ehime and Kochi Prefectures, such as Uchiko, Yodo and Yosan Lines.
 Two of them were converted to sightseeing trains called Kaiyodo Hobby Train and Tetsudo Hobby Train, respectively, and run Yodo Line.
 Furthermore, two open-deck carriages are used for sightseeing trains on Saturdays, Sundays and holidays in many parts of Shikoku: as of March 2022, they run Tokushima Line (Ai Yoshinogawa Trolley train) and between Okayama and Takamatsu or Kotohira.

-JR Shikoku is going to introduce new diesel trains in around 2025, and the KiHa 32 series is likely to be affected.
+JR Shikoku is going to introduce new diesel trains in around 2025.
+The KiHa 32 series is also subject to replacement, which will be completed by 2031 but could be even before that.